Papajohn77/Budget-Management/README.md

 **User registration & Accounts**: Users can register to the financial management system

-**Financial Expense/Income entries**: Users can insert recurring or non-recurring finacial records that belong to various categories
+**Financial Expense/Income entries**: Users can insert recurring or non-recurring financial records that belong to various categories

 **Piggy Bank Creation**: Users can create one or multiple personal piggy banks that serve as dedicated saving accounts